scottberke/data-structures/basic_composites/trees/trees.md

 - Path: A sequence of nodes and edges connecting nodes to descendants
 - Tree Height: How many levels up to the root node
 - Depth: Number of edges from root to the node in question
+- Height: Number of edges between the root and the leafs

 ## Implementation
 [Binary Tree - Python](./tree.py)